About University of North Carolina

 - Information cannot be saved from Web browsers to a format that non-technical users can decipher and use.

 - I just needed to create a template file for the component (following the great examples and documentation on the Aspose.com site), instantiate the component in code, and then pass the filename and the data to it.
-The Aspose.Words component took care of the rest.
+The Aspose.Words for .NET component took care of the rest.
 That was easy!

 - I could include headers and footers in the template files as well as embed fonts for the users, plus logos and background images where necessary.